Caitlin Dewey: Career

 Dewey writes for the Buffalo News and was formerly with The Washington Post where she founded the Post's blog the Intersect.
-Dewey was also the food policy writer for Wonkblog, another Post blog.
+She was also the food policy writer for Wonkblog, another Post blog.
 She wrote an 82-week column for the Post entitled "What Was Fake On The Internet This Week" (the blog ended in December 2015).

 Her reporting on Gamergate, the harassment of women in the online gaming world, prompted a Congressional inquiry into the issue.
 She has won awards from, among other organizations, the Society of Features Journalism.

-Dewey published a daily newsletter about internet culture, Links I would GChat you if we were friends from 2014 to 2016.
+Dewey published a daily newsletter about Internet culture, Links I would GChat you if we were friends, from 2014 to 2016.
 The work was a Webby Award honoree in 2016.
-In 2020, during the COVID-19 pandemic, Dewey resurrected the newsletter as a weekly mailing.
+In 2020, during the COVID-19 pandemic, Dewey resurrected the newsletter as a weekly email.

 Personal life

-She married Jason Rainwater, who she met online.
+Dewey is married to Jason Rainwater, whom she met online.
 After adopting a dual last name, she found that few people gave equal weight to both names.